The first Urbana conference was actually held in Toronto, Canada.

 The Urbana student missions conference drew on these roots, as well as the Student Foreign Missions Fellowship (SFMF).
 The latter was organized in 1936 by Christian college students and Dr. Robert McQuilkin, president of Columbia Bible College.
 InterVarsity/USA and SFMF merged in 1945, with the SFMF serving as the missions arm of InterVarsity on Christian college campuses.

 In a letter immediately following that historic first meeting in Toronto, conference director and InterVarsity General Secretary Stacey Woods wrote:

 We are praying that this convention might be just the beginning of a mighty missionary movement on the part of thousands of Christian students throughout North America.
 We hope that we may be an instrument in God's hands, not only as a home mission, preaching the Gospel to America’s college students, but also as a foreign missionary recruiting agency ... supplying a stream of trained missionary candidates, a pool of consecrated manpower for the evangelization of the world.

 Two years later, in 1948, the conference was relocated to the campus of the University of Illinois at Urbana-Champaign.
 Total registration increased to 1,331, with 254 schools represented.
 A tradition had begun.

-Inter-Varsity of Canada and InterVarsity/USA have been engaging the campus with the gospel of Jesus Christ for over 70 years, and it is apparent that God has answered Stacey Woods’ prayer in ways he could never have imagined.
-Since 1946, God has used Urbana to challenge more than 250,000 participants with their responsibility and privilege in global missions.
+Inter-Varsity of Canada and InterVarsity/USA have been engaging the campus with the gospel of Jesus Christ for over 70 years, and it is apparent that God has answered Stacey Woods' prayer in ways he could never have imagined.
+Since 1946, God has used Urbana to challenge nearly 300,000 participants with their responsibility and privilege in global missions.